-If you create a custom test automation framework, you must define additional items.
+If you build a custom test automation framework, you must define additional items.
 Both paths work, but plan accordingly.
 For example, if you choose a test automation tool, ensure team members receive specialized training on how to use it.

 Don't forget script security, in addition to version control.
 Automated tests are valuable scripts.
-Protect them from overwrites and your testers from the time wasted to fix errors and restore lost code because of insufficient safeguards in place.
+Protect them from overwrites, and your testers from the time wasted to fix errors and restore lost code because of insufficient safeguards in place.